riga/pymitter/README.md

 # -> "handler1 called with foo"
 ```

-Wrapping `async` functions inside an event loop a will use the running event loop and `emit_async` is awaitable.
+Wrapping `async` functions inside an event loop will use the same loop and `emit_async` is awaitable.

 ```python
 from pymitter import EventEmitter